lorenh/xmlpreprocess/README.md

   * Spreadsheets should to correspond units of code that tend to ship together on similar timing or correspond to team organization.
 * **Be descriptive in your setting names** - Make it evident from a setting name what it does.
 Especially use care in choosing names in spreadsheets  that are shared among multiple projects.
 Perhaps prefix the application name on settings unique to your application.
 * **Use Excel Formatting** - Feel free to use Excel formatting to make the settings easier to manager.
 For example cell comments, color, blank rows as separators, row headings  to group related settings together.
-* **Keep the spreadsheet outside of your branches** - Experience has shown that it works well to check in the spreadsheets in a shared location outside of your branches so that settings are universally applied.
-  * Particular care must be given to maintaining backward compatibility of your settings when you do this.
 * **Save spreadsheet in "XML Spreadsheet 2003" format** - This saves them in a text format (instead of binary) and makes it easier to see differences between versions in source control.

 ![Save as XML Spreadsheet 2003](docs/Xmlpreprocess-06.png)